UlordChain/UlordChain/doc/README.md

 Ulord Core 0.2
 =====================

-This is the official reference wallet for Ulord digital currency and comprises the backbone of the Ulord peer-to-peer network.
+This is the official reference wallet for Ulord Token and comprises the backbone of the Ulord peer-to-peer network.
 You can [download Ulord Core](https://github.com/UlordChain) and [build it yourself](#building) using the guides below.

 Running
 ---------------------